shashankbenakatti/CodeThink41/README.md

 # CodeThink41
 Repository for the Assesment code during Interview

-# 📝 Code Snippets Manager API
+# 📝 Code Snippets Manager

 A robust backend service that allows authenticated users to save, retrieve, and manage their personal code snippets.
 Built with FastAPI and SQLite, this application provides a complete REST API for code snippet management with a simple web interface for demonstration.